sammyhenningsson/shaf/doc/PROFILES.md

 ```
 Note: ALPS is not specific for HTTP and doesn't have native support for specifying HTTP methods.
 Thus, the _http_method_ extension is used so that we can specify the available HTTP methods.

-The ALPS response is mostly served as machine readble documentation.
+The ALPS response is mostly served as machine readable documentation.
 If we generate api documentation (see [Documentation](DOCUMENTATION.md)), then we get the human friendly version which looks like this:
 ![Post profile](post_profile.png)